 Making health care financially accessible to all is fundamental to improving health outcomes.
 Evidence shows that households in developing countries pay for more than half of all health care out of pocket.
 Such arrangements limit access to quality services and put patients at financial risk.
 Every year, more than 100 million people in low- and middle-income countries fall into poverty due to the cost of health care.
-Reducing out-of-pocket payments (or spreading them over longer periods of time) is critical to increasing access to quality health care and reducing financial hardship resulting from the cost of care.
+Reducing out-of-pocket payments (or shifting them to affordable, regular payments) is critical to increasing access to quality health care and reducing financial hardship resulting from the cost of care.

 By engaging the private sector to strengthen components of health financing, including mobilizing resources, pooling health risks, and purchasing services, SHOPS Plus contributes to greater financial risk protection, increasing use of priority health services, and sustaining health outcomes.
 The project supports health financing initiatives by: